dib-lab/khmer-recipes/002-collect-subset-of-high-coverage/index.rst

    python ~/dev/dbg-graph-null/make-reads.py -C 150 genome.fa > reads.fa

-Let's assume you have a simple genome with some 5x repeats, and you've done some shutgon sequencing to a coverage of 150 or higher.
+Let's assume you have a simple genome with some 5x repeats, and you've done some shotgun sequencing to a coverage of 150 or higher.
 If your reads are in ``reads.fa``
 ::